minecraft-linux/minecraft-linux.github.io/faq.rst

 For Mac OS X, put them in :code:`~/Library/Application Support/mcpelauncher/games/com.mojang/resource_packs`.

 Shaders are also resource packs.
-(Shaders must be GLSL based)
+(Shaders must be GLSL based and must be compatible with your graphics drivers)

 You may need to extract :code:`.zip` and :code:`.mcpack` files into their own subdirectory for them to work properly.